AnyChart/docs.anychart.com/Maps/Seat_Maps/Preparing_SVG_Image.md

 <a href="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic14\_layers\_rooms.png"><img src="http://docs.anychart.stg/static/DVF-2340-Seat-Map/pic14\_layers\_rooms.png" alt="pic14\_layers\_rooms" title="pic14\_layers\_rooms" border="0" width=600 align="center"></a>

-It's a good idea to group doors and furniture and put them inside the groups of those rooms they belong to.
-That's what the Layers window will show after the
+It is a good idea to group lines, curves and shapes that form doors and furniture and put them inside of the groups of those rooms they belong to.
+The "Layers" window shows the content of the groups.

 Save the picture in .SVG format.